 Without a structured way to monitor your proposal in action and to track its progress, neither you or your audience will know whether it’s working or not, and nobody will be able to address any problems as they surface.
-This is a massive red flag to anyone with the power to approve your proposal, since it leaves everyone in the dark until the very end of the project.
+This is a massive red flag to anyone with the power to approve your proposal because it leaves everyone in the dark until the very end of the project.

 You need to show (again, using language and concepts that your audience understands) how the project will be monitored as it progresses and, therefore, how you will be able to detect problems at the earliest possible opportunity.
 This will also reassure your audience that they will be receiving regular updates on the project and that the tasks you’ve laid out will be carried out correctly (since they are being monitored).

 In other words, this is your opportunity to limit human error in your proposal’s success by closely tracking its progress.
 All you have to do is show the chain of command and how everything will be tracked.

 Finally, you need to write a brief conclusion to wrap up your points, remind the audience why they should approve the proposal, and reassure them that you have thoroughly researched the topic to give the greatest chance of success.